Ayurvedic herbs and preparations

 Storage, Shelf-life & Quality Tips

-Education multiplies safety.
-VividAshram runs workshops on plant identification, safe home remedies, and community-friendly herbal kitchens.
-Workshop participants receive handouts and practical safety checklists.
-We maintain an annual schedule on the Offerings page and publish workshop flyers and attendance lists for transparency where participants consent.
+VividAshram runs regular practical workshops on plant identification, safe home remedy preparation, and community herbal kitchens.
+Workshop attendees receive printed handouts and safety checklists.
+Workshop schedules and sample flyers are listed on the Offerings page and available for reviewer verification where attendees consent.

 Transparency for reviewers and evidence requests